bielbienne/bst.pygasus.core/README.rst

                              depends=[ext.extjs_resources])

-Register additional ExtJs paths (extjs.py)
+Register additional ExtJS paths (extjs.py)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ExtJs need to know where additional ExtJs-Classes can be loaded.
-This is why each namespace used in Extjs need to be registred.
-In this example we regstister two namespace for 'bst.pygasus.demo.view' and 'bst.pygasus.demo.controller'.
-The path begins normaly with 'fanstatic', as next your library name "demo" ( :python:`Library('demo', 'app')` ) and at the end a subdirectory.
+ExtJS needs to know where additional ExtJS-Classes can be loaded.
+This is why each namespace used in ExtJS needs to be registred.
+In this example we regstister two namespaces for 'bst.pygasus.demo.view' and 'bst.pygasus.demo.controller'.
+The path usually begins with 'fanstatic', followed by your library name (e.g. "demo") ( :python:`Library('demo', 'app')` ) and then, at the end, a subdirectory.

 .. code:: python